Vlad-Polyakov-24/webpack-react/README.md

 #### Linters

-Run `npm run lint` to find problematic patterns or code\
+Run `npm run lint:ts` to find problematic patterns or code\
 that doesn't adhere to certain style guidelines in the\
 project.
+You can also use `npm run lint:ts:fix` to fix them.

+Run `npm run lint:scss` to find problematic styles\
+that doesn't adhere to certain style guidelines in the\
-You can also use `npm run lint:fix` to fix them.
+project.
+You can also use `npm run lint:scss:fix` to fix them.

 ##### How to compress images